stackbit/jamstackthemes/content/theme/Paws.md

 archetype:
   - Blog
   - Portfolio
+description: >-
-description: Lightweight and simple static site template for researchers in the Digital Humanities.
+  Lightweight and simple static site template for researchers in the Digital Humanities.
+stale: false
 ---

 # A simple starter kit for researchers, built with SvelteKit